-Inquiries concerning the Intellectual Powers, 19th ed., p.
+2 Inquiries concerning the Intellectual Powers, 19th ed., p.
 274 ff.

-so strongly impressed upon the mind as, for the moment, to be believed to have a real existence."
-We cannot, however, venture to quote illustrations.
-Dr. Hibbert, in whose work on Apparitions many interesting instances are to be found, thus concludes his consideration of the conditions which lead to such illusions : " I have at length concluded my observations on what may be considered as the leading mental laws which are connected with the origin of spectral impressions.
+We cannot, however, venture to quote illustrations.1 Dr. Hibbert, in whose work on Apparitions many interesting instances are to be found, thus concludes his consideration of the conditions which lead to such illusions: "I have at length concluded my observations on what may be considered as the leading mental laws which are connected with the origin of spectral impressions.
 The general inference to be drawn from them is,-that Apparitions are nothing more than morbid symptoms, which are indicative of an intense excitement of the renovated feelings of the mind."
-Subjective visions, believed to have had objective reality, abound in the history of the world.
+2 Subjective visions, believed to have had objective reality, abound in the history of the world.
 They are familiar to all who have read the lives of the Saints, and they have accompanied the progress of Christianity in various forms from the trances of Montanism to the vision of the "Immaculate Conception" in the Grotto of Lourdes.

 If we turn to the inquiry whether a similar subjective impression can be received by many persons at one time and be mistaken by them for an objective reality, an equally certain reply in the affirmative must unhesitatingly be given.
-The contagiousness of emotion is well known, and the rapidity with which panic, for instance, spreads from a single individual to the mass is remarked
+The contagiousness of emotion is well known, and the rapidity with which panic, for instance, spreads from a single individual to the mass is remarked every day.
+The most trifling incident, unseen by more than a few and, therefore, more pliant in the imagination

-Every one remembers the case of Luther and his visions of the Devil.
+1 Every one remembers the case of Luther and his visions of the Devil.

-Sketches of the Philosophy of Apparitions, by Samuel Hibbert, M.D., F.B.S.E., 2nd ed., 1825, p.
+2 Sketches of the Philosophy of Apparitions, by Samuel Hibbert, M.D., F.R.S.E., 2nd ed., 1825, p.
 375.